ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   Runs the named build tasks. `build` is optional.
 Various option flags exist to control what project configuration is loaded, verbosity levels, logging, etc. See next section for build tasks.
+Of note, this application command provides optional test case filters using traditional option flags (ex. `--test-case=<filter>`) whose contents are provided to Rake test tasks behind the scenes.

 * `ceedling dumpconfig`: